Fern

-Ferns have complex leaves called megaphylls, that are more complex than the microphylls of clubmosses.
-Most ferns are leptosporangiate ferns.
-They produce coiled fiddleheads that uncoil and expand into fronds.
+Ferns have complex leaves called megaphylls that are more complex than the microphylls of clubmosses.
+Most ferns are leptosporangiate ferns that produce coiled fiddleheads that uncoil and expand into fronds.
 The group includes about 10,560 known extant species.
-Ferns are defined here in the broad sense, being all of the Polypodiopsida, comprising both the leptosporangiate (Polypodiidae) and eusporangiate ferns, the latter group including horsetails, whisk ferns, marattioid ferns, and ophioglossoid ferns.
+Ferns are defined here in the broad sense, being all of the Polypodiopsida, comprising both the leptosporangiate (Polypodiidae) and eusporangiate ferns, the latter group including horsetails, whisk ferns, marattioid ferns and ophioglossoid ferns.

-Ferns first appear in the fossil record about 360 million years ago in the late Devonian period, but many of the current families and species did not appear until roughly 145 million years ago in the early Cretaceous, after flowering plants came to dominate many environments.
-The fern Osmunda claytoniana is a paramount example of evolutionary stasis; paleontological evidence indicates it has remained unchanged, even at the level of fossilized nuclei and chromosomes, for at least 180 million years.
+The fern crown group, consisting of the leptosporangiates and eusporangiates, is estimated to have originated in the late Silurian period 423.2 million years ago during the rapid radiation of land plants, but Polypodiales, the group that makes up 80% of living fern diversity, did not appear and diversify until the Cretaceous, contemporaneous with the rise of flowering plants that came to dominate the world's flora.

 Ferns are not of major economic importance, but some are used for food, medicine, as biofertilizer, as ornamental plants, and for remediating contaminated soil.
 They have been the subject of research for their ability to remove some chemical pollutants from the atmosphere.
-Some fern species, such as bracken (Pteridium aquilinum) and water fern (Azolla filiculoides) are significant weeds worldwide.
+Some fern species, such as bracken (Pteridium aquilinum) and water fern (Azolla filiculoides), are significant weeds worldwide.
 Some fern genera, such as Azolla, can fix nitrogen and make a significant input to the nitrogen nutrition of rice paddies.
 They also play certain roles in folklore.

 Description

+Sporophyte

 Extant ferns are herbaceous perennials and most lack woody growth.
 When woody growth is present, it is found in the stem.
 Their foliage may be deciduous or evergreen, and some are semi-evergreen depending on the climate.
 Like the sporophytes of seed plants, those of ferns consist of stems, leaves and roots.
 Ferns differ from spermatophytes in that they reproduce by spores rather than having flowers and producing seeds.
 However, they also differ from spore-producing bryophytes in that, like seed plants, they are polysporangiophytes, their sporophytes branching and producing many sporangia.
 Also unlike bryophytes, fern sporophytes are free-living and only briefly dependent on the maternal gametophyte.